 Here be no dragons, but most other feathered, furry and cold-blooded friends are somewhere on this 44-acre farm.
 The farm runs daily animal encounters with an educational aim, so that children can learn about animal health care while getting up close with ponies, barn owls, donkeys and so on.
 The rare breeds include an Oxford sandy and black pig who was trying to open the enclosure to let itself out when we visited.

-A pedal kart area and two play barns mean that little ones have plenty to do.
 The ‘eco’ part of the visit is embodied by the Eco Centre, a barn built from sustainably sourced timber that is run using biomass, photovoltaics and solar panels; and by the walled garden, where you can find an aquaponics system, solar water pump, compost area and a small greenhouse made from plastic bottles.

 An innovation for 2018 was the opening of a three-acre British and European wildlife zone featuring birds of prey, red fox, red squirrel and pine martens, with the overall aim of this section being rescue, rehabilitation, captive breeding and eventual release into the animals’ most natural environments.